-While in school, students will learn the fundamentals of skin care, anatomy and physiology as it pertains to the esthetics field, safety, health screening, and skin care analysis.
+While in school, students will have the opportunity to learn the fundamentals of skin care, anatomy and physiology as it pertains to the esthetics field, safety, health screening, and skin care analysis.
 Students will gain the skills necessary to perform make-up application for general and special occasions, lash application, tinting, perming, and hair removal, as well as manual and machine facials.
-Additionally, students will learn body treatments, including body wraps, masks, scrubs, and aromatherapy.
+Additionally, students will have the opportunity to learn body treatments, including body wraps, masks, scrubs, and aromatherapy.